tellor-io/tellorToo/README.md

 # TellorToo

-This optimistic oracle allows for the use of a centralized oracle on an Ethereum sidechain with the option to dispute any datapoint with proof from Tellor's decentralized oracle on mainnet.
+This optimistic oracle allows for the use of a centralized oracle on an Ethereum side chain with the option to challenge the validity any data point with proof from Tellor's decentralized oracle on mainnet.

 ## How to use TellorToo